-Heating and cooling is one of the largest expenses for Baltimore homeowners, making up nearly half of a homeowner’s energy use.
+Heating and cooling are one of the largest expenses for Baltimore homeowners, making up nearly half of a homeowner’s energy use.
 It’s a big expense, and many homes lose a lot of that conditioned air through air duct leaks.
 Yet, ductwork is the least-noticed part of your HVAC system.
 That’s why it’s the secret way to save energy and money.

 Believe it or not, duct leakage is one of the three energy wasters in most homes.
 The other two are air leakage and cable TV set-top boxes.
 So just how much money is duct leakage costing you?
 Well, according to researchers at Lawrence Berkeley National Lab, duct systems leak on average about 10% of the supply air they move and 12% of the return air.